 Name/Position: Dustin Ameis (M.Sc.
 Student)

 PI: Richard Keijzer

 What is something on your bucket list?
-I would really like to travel to Europe
+Learn a new language.

 If you could have dinner with anyone who would it be?
-I would really love to be able to sit down and have dinner with my entire family at once.
+A hippopotamus.
+I suspect it would be entertaining.

-Naghmeh Khoshgoo “MicroRNA-200b regulates distal airway development by maintaining epithelial integrity” Nature Scientific Reports (Accepted May 30th, 2017)
+Naghmeh Khoshgoo “MicroRNA-200b regulates distal airway development by maintaining epithelial integrity” Scientific Reports

 Project: “Role of oxidized phospholipids in the pathophysiology of asthma”